d-sanderson/whereto-react/README.md

-This application provides users with travel distance and duration data based on the input of an origin + destination location and a method of travel.
-Each trip query is saved to a database and rendered back to the user in a table.
+This application provides users with travel distance and duration data based their origin, destination, and method of travel.
+Each trip query is saved to a database and rendered back to the user's view so they are presented with a list of previosly searched locations.

 Built With:
 React- The web framework used.